girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Breast Cancer Prediction/README.md

 <br/><br/><br/>
 ![Screenshot (136)](https://user-images.githubusercontent.com/63190833/116794132-6f37e200-aae8-11eb-8f62-a77eb64f602c.png)
 Plot II: This is the Heatmap defining the correlations between different variables/factors given in the Dataset.

+# Features
+Features of this project is as follows:
+1. Coincise Code with Explaination of each line
+2. Additional knowledge through code comments
+3. Explaination of each line
+4. Basic graphs (Countplot and Heatmap)
+5. 4 different Machine Learning models in same project

+# Reason for choosing this project:
+There are some of the reasons for choosing this project:
+1. Cancer is topic worth study as it is one of the most common disease around the globe
+2. Study of different models in same project

 ---
 # 1. Importing Libraries